-Stuart chose the smoky bbq burger which consisted of a beef patty topped with slow cooked beef brisket, coleslaw, caramelised onions, dill pickles, bbq sauce and served in a brioche bun.
+Stuart chose the smoky bbq burger which consisted of a beef patty topped with slow-cooked beef brisket, coleslaw, caramelised onions, dill pickles, and bbq sauce and served in a brioche bun.
 Stuart found his to be quite cold too.

 He did mention this to the waitress and she offered to have another one made however as we all had our meals he didn’t do this.
 Stuart chose onion rings as a side order for his and we were very impressed when they arrived.